 Manufacturing Training Seminars

-Proven Training, Expert Instructors, Focused and Measurable Results
+Focused Training, Expert Instructors, and Measurable Results

 Cost Reduction

 Cost reduction is an objective many organizations include in their annual plans, but few people have been trained to efficiently target and realize cost reduction opportunities.
-The Cost Reduction training program develops an approach for systematically reducing costs.
+The Cost Reduction training program develops an approach for systematically reducing expenses.
 The program identifies cost reduction opportunities in the areas of:

 • Material usage.